Technigo/project-todos-context-vite/instructions.md

 TODO:

-- check task when done
+- check task when done DONE
-- remove the task
+- remove the task DONE
-- count of all tasks/completed tasks
+- count of all tasks/completed tasks DONE
 - empty state styling

 Extra, when time

 - complete all button
-- toggle theme button
+- toggle theme button DONE
 - timestamp when created